OctaForge/OF-Engine/README.md

 This results in media/scripts/gamescripts/drawing/basic.oct being run.

-There is just one map, "empty", bundled by default.
+There is just one map, "test", bundled by default.
 Use `/newmap` to create a new map, just like in Tesseract.

-If the problem persists, report it into our issue tracker: <https://github.com/OctaForge/OF-Engine/issues>
+If a problem persists, report it into our issue tracker: <https://github.com/OctaForge/OF-Engine/issues>

 <http://octaforge.org/>